aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/working-with-columns-and-rows/_index.md

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Tables-MergedCells-VerticalMerge.cs" >}}

 In other situations where a builder is not used, such as in an existing table, merging cells in this way may not be as simple.
 Instead, we can wrap the base operations which are involved in apply merge properties to cells into a method which makes the task much easier.
 This method is similar to the automation Merge method which is called to merge a range of cells in a table.
 The code below will merge the range of cells in the table starting from the given cell, to the end cell.
-This range can span over several rows or columns.
+This range can span over a few rows or columns.
 A method which merges all cells of a table in the specified range of cells.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Tables-MergedCells-MergeCells.cs" >}}

-The code example given below demonstrates how to merge the range of cells between the two specified cells.
+The code example given below shows how to merge the range of cells between the two specified cells.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Table%20with%20merged%20cells.docx).

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Tables-MergedCells-MergeCellRange.cs" >}}